Comparative negligence laws divide liability for a car accident according to the percentage each negligent driver is found to be at fault.

 In some accidents there is no clear fault, or more than one driver is to blame.

 If one driver fails to yield the right of way but the other is speeding, for example, comparative negligence laws allow insurance adjusters to apportion blame and resulting liability insurance claims.
 If one driver is 80 percent to blame, the other driver can collect only 80 percent of the damages incurred.
+The "last clear chance" rule is often the center of such claims, when one driver is ruled to have had a clear chance of avoiding an accident.

 States with pure comparative negligence laws let all drivers recover some payment for their damages, even if they are mostly to blame.
 A driver 70 percent at fault in an accident could make a claims for damages against the other driver's liability coverage but expect to receive only 30 percent of the claim amount.